ds-102/sp20/grading.md

 ### Slip Days
 Each student gets an extension budget of 5 slip days.
-You can use the extension on homework and project assignments during the semester.
+You can use the extension on homework assignments (not lab assignments) during the semester.
 Do not plan to use your slip-time; it is there for unforeseen circumstances.
 These are rounded up, so if you are 1 minute late then 1 slip day will be used.

 After you have used your slip-time budget, any assignment handed in late will be marked off 20% per day late, rounded up to the nearest integer of number of days.
 No assignment will be accepted more than 5 days late.